 Tanabata Tanzaku

 Five-coloured strips of paper are decorated with wishes written on them.
-The five colours are red, black (purple), blue, white and yellow.
+The five colours are red, black (purple), blue, white, and yellow.

-Meaning of the five-coloured strips of paper
+Meaning of the Five-Coloured Strips of Paper

 Tanabata Five-coloured strips

+Why are there five colours on tanzaku?
 The five colours come from the ancient Chinese theory of the five elements, a philosophy of nature.
 Colours were applied to each of the five elements that were thought to make up all things.

-Fire (flame) = red
+• Fire (flame) = red

-Water = black
+• Water = black

-Wood (plants) = blue
+• Wood (plants) = blue

-Gold (minerals) = white
+• Gold (minerals) = white

-Earth (earth) = yellow
+• Earth (earth) = yellow

 Later, blue came to include green.
 Purple, a noble colour, was used instead of black.
+The vibrant colours of tanzaku are often seen in Japanese anime, adding to the festive visuals.

-Food to eat on Tanabata
+Food to Eat on Tanabata

 Many people may not be able to think of any particular Tanabata food, but there are quite a few.